Preparing for your PIP assessment

-It’s important that you prepare for your consultation because it’s part of the evidence the PIP case manager uses to decide whether or not you can get PIP.
+It’s important that you prepare - the Department of Communities (DfC) will use evidence from the assessment to decide if you can get PIP.

 The assessment provider in Northern Ireland is Capita.

 You should be prepared to talk about how your condition affects you even if you’ve already detailed it on your PIP claim form.
-It can be hard to do this but it will really help if you can talk about:
+It can be hard to do this but it'll really help if you can talk about:

 - the kind of things you have difficulty with, or can’t do at all - for example, walking up steps without help or remembering to go to appointments